SmogDr/edar_coursebook/docs/06-string_date.md

   </tr>
 </tbody>
 </table>

 ### Regular Expressions

-Before going much farther, we should spend some time discussing ***regular expressions*** or **regex** for short.
+Before going much farther, we should spend some time discussing
+***regular expressions*** or **regex** for short.
 When we pass a `pattern` argument to a function like `str_detect()`, the function treats that argument like a "regex".
 Up until this point, I have only passed simple character strings as `pattern` arguments (i.e., `pattern = "Josh"`).
 In reality, we can create much more advanced search criteria using **regex** syntax within our search patterns.

 <div class="rmdnote">
 <p>A <strong>regular expression</strong> is a sequence of characters that define a search pattern to be implemented on a string.</p>
 </div>

-In the R programming language, regular expressions follow the POSIX 1003.2 standard (regex can have different syntax based on the underlying standard).
+In the R programming language, regular expressions follow the POSIX 1003.2 standard; regex can have different syntax based on the underlying standard.
 Regex are created by including search syntax (i.e., symbols that communicate search parameters) within your quoted string.
-For example, square brackets `[]` in a search pattern indicate a search for *any* of the characters within the brackets (conversely, to match *all* the characters you simply include them in quotes).
+For example, square brackets `[]` in a search pattern indicate a search for *any* of the characters within the brackets; conversely, to match *all* the characters you simply include them in quotes.
 A key strength of regex patterns is that they allow you to use logical and conditional relations.
 For example, the following text search patterns can be coded as regex:

 | Desired Search Pattern | Regex in R |
 |:------------------------|:------------|
 | *any letter followed by the numbers 3, 4, or 5* | "[:alpha:][345]" |
 | *strings that start with 'ID' and are followed by 4 numbers* |  "^ID[:digit:]{4}" |

 One challenging aspect of string searching in R, however, is that certain "special characters" like the quote `"` and the backslash `\` symbol must be explicitly identified within the string in order to be interpreted by R correctly.
-To identify these *special characters* in a string, you need to ***"escape"*** that character using a backslash `\`.
+To identify these *special characters* in a string, you need to
+***"escape"*** that character using a backslash `\`.
 Thus, if you want to search for a quote symbol, you would type in `\"`.
 Whenever a regex requires the use of a `\`, you have to identify it within a string as `\\`.
 The table below shows some basic regex syntax and how they would be implemented as a search pattern in R.

 <table>
 <caption>(\#tab:regex-1)Basic Regex Search Syntax and Example Implementation in R</caption>